DDews/SmakesGame/README.md

-This project has evolved into a much more full-features unity asset available here: http://u3d.as/qhh
+This project has evolved into a much more full-featured unity asset available here: http://u3d.as/qhh

 # NATPunchthroughClient
 An example implementation of NAT Punchthrough combined with Unity's UNet HLAPI.